zirafa/pushtape-player.js/README.md

           autoPlay: false,  // start playing the first sound right away
           repeatAll: false, // repeat playlist after last track containerClass : '', // If empty, scan entire page for audio links.
-If set, limits the scope of search inside containerClass linkClass : '', // By default, add all links found.
+If set, limits the scope of search inside containerClass autoScan : true, // Automatically observe changes to container and scan for new links to add to playlist
+          linkClass : '', // By default, add all links found.
 If set, will only add links with this class
           addControlsMarkup: {
             'enabled' : false,